robertwenner/comics/doc/outputs.md

 ```

 The above example configures two feeds, one in RSS and one in Atom format.
+They share these options:

+* `outdir` (mandatory): base output directory.

 Each feed configuration can take these arguments:

-* `outdir` (mandatory): base output directory.

 * `template` (mandatory): either the template file, if all languages use the
   same template, or an object of languages to template path for different